Andrew Paterson (photographer): Camerons' Comforts Fund

-Andrew Paterson was the founder of the Camerons' Comforts Fund during the First World War.
+Paterson was the founder of the Camerons' Comforts Fund during the First World War.
 It was on his initiative that the fund was set up, and personally undertook the task of packing parcels, night after night until the early hours of the morning, for the men serving in the different Battalions of The Queen's Own Cameron Highlanders.
 He also organised the Camerons' Fair, a remarkable effort which, with only six weeks' preparation, raised over £4,000 for the Fund.

 After the war he continued to take an interest in the welfare of the men who had served with the Camerons and was one of two trustees charged with the administration of the residue of the Fund.
 Because of his input, many deserving old Camerons whose claims were outside the scope of Regimental and British Legion funds were assisted in times of financial adversity.
 In 1918 Paterson commissioned his friend, the artist Joseph Gray, who had fought with the 4th (Dundee) Battalion, The Black Watch Regiment during the war, to paint two war pictures, one of the 4th Seaforths and the other of the 6th Camerons at the Battle of Loos.
 In 1954 his daughter gifted the paintings on permanent loan to the Cameron Highlanders for the Depot at Inverness.
 They can now both be seen on display at The Highlanders' Museum in Fort George.
 At the beginning of the Second World War, Paterson was instrumental in the re-formation of the Camerons' Comforts Fund.